-Most Indian men either don’t wear a deo or wear some cheap bad smelling deo both of which are big style mistakes.
+Most Indian men either don’t wear deodorant or wear some cheap bad-smelling deodorant both of which are big style mistakes.

-Deodorants are not meant to make you smell good they don’t project scent like perfumes.
-Deos just prevent you from smelling bad by neutralising the body odour but most of the popular deodorants have fragrances. so what you should do is, look for some deodorant with mild and soothing smell instead of some harsh and chemical like scent.
+Deodorants are not meant to make you smell good they don’t project scents like perfumes.
+Deodorants just prevent you from smelling bad by neutralizing the body odor but most of the popular deodorants have fragrances. so what you should do is, look for some deodorant with a mild and soothing smell instead of some harsh and chemical-like scent.

-Roll on deodorants is much more effective than sprays.
+Roll-on deodorants are much more effective than sprays.
 Most of the sprays available in India smell bad and defeats the purpose of deo.
 There are many good options available in the market ranging from brands like CK, dove to some really affordable ones like Nivea and cinthol deo sticks which are all amazing.